emptysea/quartztest/content/Artaus/History/3 The End of the Age.md

 And so, in the Five Hundredth Year After Dawn, the celestials convened once more.

 They spoke not as patrons of domains, but as creators of a world in turmoil.
-They agreed to one definitive act: to build [[Celest|Celest]], the divine city, where all people might live as one—each district honoring the balance between gods.
+They agreed to one definitive act: to build [[Celest]], the divine city, where all people might live as one—each district honoring the balance between gods.
 A place where no single voice ruled, but harmony might be forged through shared truth.

 Thus ended the Age of Great Wanderlust.